IgorRodchenkov/pathway-commons.cpath1/cpath/testData/biopax/README.txt

                             does not exist in cPath.
 This error should be caught by BioPAxUtil, and there is a JUnit test to verify it.

+Cell_Cycle_Excerpt.owl      A modified excerpt of the Cell_Cycle_Mitotic.owl
+                            from Reactome.

+circular_example.owl        An excerpt of Cell_Cycle_Excerpt.owl, which is
+                            actually an excerpt of Cell_Cycle_Mitotic.owl
+                            from Reactome.
+This represents a distilled example of a circular pathway in BioPAX.
+Since the original cPath import code choked on circular pathways, we needed a sample test file to verify that the code fixes actually work.